Make a difference. Grow as a leader.

 and program development, coordinating workshops and stewardship programs, and local community outreach.
 You should have an interest in environmental education and hands-on learning.
 Experience in STEAM and teaching is a plus.

 You work closely with our Crew on grants writing, sponsorship proposals, individual donor requests, events planning, as well as earned income generation tools.
 You also develop and maintain monitoring and evaluation tools and assist with partnership development.

 We accept internship applications on a rolling basis.
 All internships are currently virtual due to the ongoing COVID-19 pandemic.
 We give priority to those who can commit at least 10 hours per week.
 You are encouraged to apply at least one month in advance of our approximate start dates:

 February 1st, June 1st, and September 10th

-BIPOC and people from frontline communities are encouraged to apply.
+BIPOC, LGBTQ+ and frontline community members are encouraged to apply.
 Our Crew gives strong preference to applicants who receive college or occupational training credits.
-We welcome international applicants (you must have your U.S. visa before starting an internship) and professionals looking to expand their experience base.
+We welcome international applicants and professionals looking to expand their experience base.

 Use your creativity.
 Inspire action.

 We are looking for creative people to join us in experimenting with connecting people to impactful action in big, bold, and beautiful ways.
 We are always looking for new partnerships and new ways to experiment in inspiring positive human impacts.